BenchLabs/bench-technology-handbook/inspiring-action.md

 # Inspiring Action

 Language is our most potent tool for both understanding and changing the world.
-It is deeply social: we speak—and, in the age of instant messaging, write—so that others may hear us.
-In turn, they speak so that we may hear them.
-Through these conversations we learn, we teach, and we shape the world as we know it.
+It is deeply social: we speak so that others may hear what we've learned, what we've experienced, and how we feel; we listen to deepen our understanding, to challenge and/or confirm our beliefs.
+Through these conversations we build an understanding of the world we live in, and we decide what it will look like in the future.

 In our Core Skills practice, we will be focusing on a specific subset of language: speech acts.
 There are five categories of speech acts: assertions, assessments, requests, promises, and declarations.
 We use the first two to describe the world around us.
 We use the latter three to change it.